bwhmather/python-validation/README.rst

         ...
     ValueError: invalid item at position 1: expected value greater than 0 but got -1

-This can be expressed more succinctly as:
+Having validation functions return a validator closure means that this can be expressed more succinctly as:

 .. code:: python